 - How did your Stockton experience influence your life?

-- How did your experience within the Natural Sciences and Mathematics Department impact your Stockton experience and career?
+- How did your experience within the Social and Behavioral Sciences Department impact your Stockton experience and career?

 - Describe your favorite Stockton memory as a student.
 (Ex: favorite professors, classes, events, activities, etc.)

 I must admit that my membership in Alpha Phi Alpha Fraternity, Inc., of Stockton’s Pi Xi Chapter will always serve as a sources of fond memories.
 My membership in the organization provided leadership opportunities, the building of social capital and mentorship by strong positive role models.
 The late Stockton administrator Larry James, who was a member of the Fraternity and our advisor, had an especially impactful influence on my development into manhood.
 Of special note were the parties that the Fraternity would throw in N—wing…..legendary!
 Till this day I remain very close with my chapter Brothers.

 - Describe your top reason for staying connected and involved with Stockton and your fellow Ospreys.